Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 h1,h2,h3,h4,h5,h6,p,a {font-family:'Poppins', Arial, sans-serif;}

-In case, you change the font family name before, you have to change it here also.
-I decided to keep it “Poppins”, so here in this code also I kept “Poppins”
+If you changed the font family name before, you must also change it here.
+I decided to keep it “Poppins” here in this code.
+Also, I kept “Poppins.”

-The font ” Arial ” is the primary fallback font and “sans-serif” is the system fallback font.
-If you don’t know what is a fallback font, then it is a backup font that loads if your primary font fails to load for any reason.
+” Arial ” is the primary fallback font, and “sans-serif” is the system fallback font.
+If you don’t know what a fallback font is, it is a backup font that loads if your primary Font fails to load for any reason.

-For example, in this case, if our primary fonts( Poppins) fail to load due to any reason, the browser will try to load the primary fallback font (Arial).
+For example, in this case, if our primary fonts( Poppins) fail to load for any reason, the browser will try to load the primary fallback font (Arial).
 In the worst case, it will load the default system font ( Sans-serif) if it is there in your operating system.

-So, carefully choose the fallback font as those should be available in your operating system or theme.
+So, carefully choose the fallback font, which should be available in your operating system or theme.
 If you choose the wrong fallback font, your website may not load even.

 That’s It.
 We are done.
-You are now hosting Google Font Locally.
+You are now hosting Google Fonts locally.

 Hosting Google Fonts locally can speed up your website by up to 20% if it’s a complex website.
 The example I have shown here does not show much difference because this website is brand new with no content.

-Even if you host Google Font locally, the browser still needs to parse the CSS codes and generates the object model.
+The browser must parse the CSS codes and generate the object model even if you host Google Fonts locally.
 That wastes a lot of time.
-If you don’t want to waste that time you can preload the locally hosted font file.
+If you don’t want to waste that time, you can preload the locally hosted font file.

-Please make a note that, for preloading use only the WOFF2 format.
-Because most of the browser supports WOFF2 format with preloading.
+Please note that for preloading, use only the WOFF2 format because most browsers support the WOFF2 format with preloading.

-For preloading, you can use the following code and add it to the <head> section of your website.
+For preloading, you can add the following code to the <head> section of your website.
 Please change the URL with your font URL.
 You need to add a separate line of code for each style.
-In the below example, I have added the code only for style 500.
+In the example below, I have added the code for style 500.

 <link rel="preload" as="font" type="font/woff2" href="https://www.rianstech.com/font/poppins-v12-latin-ext-500.woff2" crossorigin>